Subject code: LB5933

-Discover the diversity of capital forms and seed funding available to entrepreneurs, crucial to positive business project outcomes and deliverability to stakeholders.
-You will learn how to analyse long-term and short-term risks of engaging with venture capital as well as the management of ambiguity.
-You will also gain insights into network relationships with these highly salient and expanding forms of funding though analysis of local and international case studies .
-As a learning outcome of this subject, you will be expected to assemble a proposal and presentation of a real or hypothetical entrepreneurial project.
+This MBA Global subject seeks to familiarize students with the diversity of capital forms and seed funding available to entrepreneurs - a crucial feature of business project outcomes and deliverability to stakeholders.
+Students will learn to analyse long-term and short-term risks of engaging with venture capital as well as the management of ambiguity.
+They will also gain insights into network relationships with these highly salient and expanding forms of funding though case study analysis of venture 'incubators,' 'angel funds' etc. As this module contains a significant entrepreneurial practicum component, students will be expected to assemble a proposal and presentation of a real or hypothetical entrepreneurial project.

 Upon completing this subject, you will be able to:

 Analyse long term and short term risks of engaging with venture capital

 Identify and evaluate ambiguity, uncertainty and risk to advance ideas and opportunities in entrepreneurial projects